In an earlier post, I wrote about how I acquired a motorcycle. There were a few things wrong, or left desired… which I intended to address.

 I also fed a charging cable in (more elbow grease, a little file and some kit).
 With my Samsung Galaxy A71 and a special angled connector on the USB-C side, it’s a tight fit!

-The other end goes into the smallest cigarette-lighter-to-USB transformer plug, which then goes into the 12V-receptor that lives in the left pocket of my fairing.
+The other end goes into the shortest cigarette-lighter-to-USB transformer plug I could find, which then goes into the 12V-receptor that lives in the left pocket of my fairing.

 And on the road, it works like a charm.
 Rock-solid, well in my peripheral vision when I look at the road, and I can still see all instruments and lights on the dashboard!
 And nothing on my handlebar (including the brake pot and the heated handlebar grip operation panel) hits the holder or the cable when I twist my handlebars to full lock.